 Coconut milk is a favorite from Southeast Asia to the Caribbean, adding its rich, creamy texture and unmistakable flavor to everything from soups to cakes to cocktails.
 From traditional uses like curries to more unusual ones like a creamy take on the Bellini, these are some of our favorite recipes that feature coconut milk.
-For the best canned varieties, see chef Andy Ricker’s guide to
+For the best canned varieties, see chef Andy Ricker’s guide to buying coconut milk.

 Thai Red Curry with Roasted Duck